What Is a Hybrid Trekking Route?

 Why This Combination Works

-Let’s be honest: the classic Everest Base Camp trek is one of the world’s great journeys.
-Walking through the Khumbu Valley, passing through Namche Bazaar, visiting Tengboche Monastery, and standing at the foot of the world’s highest mountain is a profound experience.
+Trekking to Everest Base Camp is one of the world's great journeys.
+Walking through the Khumbu Valley, passing through Namche Bazaar, visiting Tengboche Monastery, and standing at the foot of the world's highest mountain is certainly a profound experience.

 The Gokyo + EBC combination also offers some of the richest Sherpa cultural experiences in Nepal:

-• Pangboche Village: One of the oldest Sherpa settlements in the Khumbu, with a monastery that claims to hold a yeti scalp
+- Pangboche Village: The oldest surviving Sherpa settlement in the Khumbu, with a monastery with Yeti remains.

 Who Should Do This Route?